kevinramlal/kevinramlal.github.io/Articles/intro-to-lob.md

 *The Grand Canyon of the Yellowstone, Thomas Moran (1872)*

 In previous articles, we discussed the bid-ask spread, and how this spread is determed by the use of limit orders set by market-makers.
-Let's set up a quick example, stock XYZ has the current quote: MID: \$100, BID: \$99.99, ASK: \$100.01.
+Let's set up a quick example, stock XYZ has the current quote: MID 100, BID 99.99, ASK 100.01.
 What's missing here is the volume available at the Bid, and Ask.
 In terms of limit-orders, let's assume there a limit-order to Buy 10 shares at a price of 99.99, and a limit-order to Sell 25 shares at a price of 100.01.
 We can represent this in a simple *limit order book* display as follows.

 *XYZ -Top of Book*